martin-braun/minvim/README.md

 > `ssh-agent`.
 You can see its implementation
 > [here](https://gist.github.com/martin-braun/ffda926798d6a9334d92ab6e867252ce).
 > You can also just store your API key in plain text, since the API is free, but
 > it is not recommend.
-If you skip setting `DEEPL_AUTH_KEY` `deepl.vim` will not
+If you skip setting `DEEPL_AUTH_KEY`, `deepl.vim` will
-> load which is a fine option if you don't need translations integrated into
+> not load which is a fine option if you don't need translations integrated into
 > NeoVim. `deepl.vim` is also compatible with Visual Studio Code or one of its
-> supported forks, but you have to launch it from within `nvim`, unless you set
+> supported forks, but you have to launch the IDE from within `nvim`, unless you
-> the `DEEPL_AUTH_KEY` environment variable in an alias that covers the
+> set the `DEEPL_AUTH_KEY` environment variable in an alias that covers the
 > `code`/`windsurf` CLI launcher as well.
-Hence launching any VSCode forks from
+This all leads to the fact that
-> your App Drawer will disable the plugin.
+> launching any VSCode forks from your App Drawer will disable the plugin.

 ### Finalize